quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part60_12.4_Clips.md

 Background context: The transformation formulas derived for single joints can be extended to multiple joints in a skeleton.
 This involves calculating individual bind and current pose matrices for each joint, then generating skinning matrices for all joints.
 :p How does one extend the skinning concept from single joints to multi-jointed skeletons?
 ??x
 To extend the skinning concept to multi-jointed skeletons, we calculate bind and current pose matrices for each joint individually.
-Then, we compute a skinning matrix \( K_j \) for each joint using the formula \( K_j = (B_j.M)^{-1}C_j.M \).
+Then, we compute a skinning matrix $K_j $ for each joint using the formula$K_j = (B_j.M)^{-1}C_j.M$.
 These skinning matrices are stored in what is known as a matrix palette, which is passed to the rendering engine during the rendering process.
 ```java
 // Pseudocode for generating a matrix palette
 Matrix4x4[] skinningMatrices = new Matrix4x4[numJoints];